Sugar as a Vocal Enhancer

 The High Band is critical for making a vocal cut through the mix.

 You may have heard engineers or producers talking about adding "air" to a vocal track.
 They're referring to that subtle ultra-high-end warmth that adds an almost ethereal topping on the singer's voice.
-Adding that effect is easy with Sugar.
+Adding that effect is easy with Sugar as a vocal enhancer.
 Just turn up the Air Band until you reach the desired sound.

 It's always good to try both the Yin and Yang modes to see better which fits your track.
 The Air Band is particularly phase sensitive, and you'll usually find that one of the modes fits better with your track.

-As a multi-band enhancer plug-in, Sugar is also adept at making a singer's voice sound fatter and more robust.
+As a vocal enhancer, Sugar is also adept at making a singer's voice sound fatter and more robust.
 Or just use it to add a little warmth to the lower-mid frequencies of the vocal.

 Use the Medium Band to give extra body and warmth to a vocal track.